 What Are Dental Crowns?

 Is your smile making you unhappy?
 Do you suffer from nagging oral discomfort that prevents you from living life to the fullest?
-South Stone Dental Care understands that missing teeth and tooth pain can ruin both your day and your smile.
+South Pavilion Dental Care understands that missing teeth and tooth pain can ruin both your day and your smile.
 Procedures like tooth-colored fillings, dental bonding, and root canal therapy can protect the root, but the tooth can only withstand so many repairs, so a dental crown may be the right option for some.

 Many might be thinking “what is a dental cap?”
 To inquire further about dental crowns, or to schedule an appointment for crowns near Spokane, Washington, call us at 509-624-7151!